-Laura Sugarman is a New York real estate attorney who focuses on commercial real estate transactions, including development, conversion to condominium and cooperative ownership, financing, and acquisition and sale of residential, commercial, mixed-use and hospitality properties.
-She is also experienced in leasehold condominiums, representation of organizations in the sale and financing of assets, commercial leasing and New York City land use matters.
+Laura Sugarman is a New York real estate attorney who focuses on commercial real estate transactions, including development, conversion to condominium and cooperative ownership, financing and acquisition of sale of residential, commercial, mixed-use and hospitality properties in New York and around the globe.
+She is also experienced in leasehold condominiums, sales and financing of assets, commercial leasing, development/air rights transactions and New York City land use matters.

 Prior to entering private practice, Ms. Sugarman was assistant counsel at the New York City Department of Parks & Recreation, where she represented New York City in a range of matters, including negotiations with developers, concession agreements and contract negotiations for public-private partnerships.

 While attending law school, Ms. Sugarman was the executive editor of the Cardozo Journal of Public Law, Policy and Ethics and a Dean's Merit Scholarship recipient.